oneapi-src/oneAPI-samples/AI-and-Analytics/DevCloudREADME.md

 ```
 ssh devcloud
 ```
-3. Follow the instructions for DevCloud in the README of each sample
+3. Follow the instructions for DevCloud in the README of each sample.